East Coast Conference (Division I)

 The East Coast Conference was a college athletic conference at the Division I of the National Collegiate Athletic Association (NCAA).
 It was founded as the university division of the Middle Atlantic Conferences (MAC) in 1958.
 The MAC consisted of over 30 teams at that time, making it impossible to organize full league schedules in sports like football, basketball, and baseball.
 In 1958, the larger schools created their own mini conference, consisting of 11 members (7 for football).

 In 1974, the larger schools in the MAC officially formed the East Coast Conference.
 During the 1974-75 through 1981-82 seasons, the ECC enjoyed a consistent membership of 12 teams.
 That stability was rocked when St. Joseph's, Temple, and West Chester departed in the summer of 1982, while Towson was added, trimming the league to 10 programs.
 Over the next two years, La Salle and American also said goodbye, cutting the roster to eight.

-In 1987, a make-over for the ECC was pitched that included adding 12 members and sponsoring football again, The schools that were to be added included the return of Rutgers and Temple as well as adding Boston College, Syracuse, Pitt, Penn State, West Virginia, Virginia Tech, East Carolina, South Carolina, Miami and Florida State.
-The NCAA approved it and was scheduled to start in 1990 and struck a television rights deal with NBC, The conference’s basketball tournament was going to move to the Meadowlands Arena, after they couldn’t get Madison Square Garden to host because they were in contract with the Big East.
-The Conference was abandoned on March 18, 1990, after Penn State announced that it would be joining the Big Ten Conference.
-After that Florida State joined the ACC, South Carolina left for the SEC and Boston College, Syracuse, Pitt, Temple, Rutgers, West Virginia, Virginia Tech, and Miami all formed Big East Football and NBC was awarded the Notre Dame football rights.